nchern/go-snip/README.md

 }
 ```

-## How to plug it into vim
+### Plug it into vim

-Let's say we want to have snippets for golang.
+Let's say we want to have snippets for golang in vim.
 Install the command and then just add the following lines into your `.vimrc`

 ```vim
 "" Map GoSnip command to call the util